Show the world how amazing your solopreneur business is.

 Sara’s path to website design.

-I have been building my own websites since 2011.
+I’ve been building my own websites since 2011.
 I wouldn’t want you to see the first few versions because they were terrible – due to both technology and me being completely out of my element.
 But I kept working at it, learning new techniques, reading everything I could, listening to advice and relying on trial and error.

 I coach a lot of solopreneurs.
-Their focus is on building their businesses, not a website.
-Because learning how to design a website takes time (see above!) and a lot of patience, one client after another asked for my help.
+Their focus is on building their businesses, not their websites.
+Because learning how to design a website takes time and a lot of patience, one client after another asked for my help.
 Without realizing it, I started down the path of web design.
-I still hesitate to call myself a web designer – I am a coach – but it’s now a skill in my repertoire.
+I still don’t call myself a web designer – I am a coach – but it’s now a skill in my repertoire.
 And one I love sharing with you.

 I look forward to hearing about your website hopes and dreams.
 I would love to help you make them come true.